Your roadmap for re-imagining the enterprise end-user computing environment

 - Architecture decisions affecting logon performance

 - Which settings to avoid

 - How to speed up user logons by optimizing Group Policy

-Session Takeaway: If you can make logons faster, you are a superhero.
+Session Takeaway: You’ll be a superhero when you can make logons faster.

-The Microsoft Enterprise Mobility Suite consists of several cloud services, such as Azure AD Premium, ADFS, Multifactor Authentication, Azure RMS and Intune.
-In this session, you’ll learn what the components of Microsoft EMS are, how they relate to each other, how you get access to them and how you are able to start a proof of concept in your company.
+Microsoft Enterprise Mobility Suite is poised to conquer the mobility world - so now is the time to join and embrace.
+The Microsoft EMS consists of several cloud services, such as Azure AD Premium, ADFS, Multifactor Authentication, Azure RMS and Intune.
+In this session, we’ll explore the components of Microsoft EMS, including: how they relate to each other, how to get access to them and how you can start a proof of concept in your company.

 - Get your EMS environment enrolled the right way from Day 1

 - Learn the differences between an EMS standalone and a hybrid implementation (seen as an extension of your on-premise private cloud).
 An example of this would be self-service password reset.